-No, that does not mean I'm dangerous to people.
-It does not make me unnecessarily rude either.
-Most likely, I will be the overly nice person you meet at a social gathering.
+Mostly, I will be the overly nice person at a social gathering.
 Problem is, I will expect the same from you, which you probably won't be because you're normal.
 You will not notice as I hold the door open for you, or smile at even though you're basically a stranger.
 And that's okay, you didn't do it intentionally.
 It's a party, you're busy having fun.
 I'll just run from you for the rest of the evening, because I'm embarrassed for myself.
 Later at night, I will stay up for hours wondering what I should have done better to come off as a 'normal' person.

-In a small talk, I will be the attentive one.
+During small talk, I will be the attentive one.
 I will smile, laugh, and pay attention to everything you say.
 I will ask questions, mostly because I fear the awkward pauses.
 You will ask me questions too, because you're nice.
-But, honey, I'm shaking on the inside with the worry that my answers will be so boring that your attention will drift away mid sentence.
-Or I will be a painful try-hard, which is why you will lose interest.
+But, honey, I'm shaking on the inside with the worry that my answers will be too boring to hold your attention; or that you are too smart to be fooled by my fake calmness.
 So, even as you nod and smile at me out of good manners, I'll know you're only trying to come up with a gentle excuse to leave.

 Sometimes, I will brave up and crack a joke, or share a story from my experience.
 Good chances are that you won't even hear me, because the others are louder.
 Their voices and stories are more confident than mine.
 So, as my self-esteem takes a painful punch, I will slowly lean back in my seat (crouch into a fetal position in my mind), and go back to being the silent, smiling listener.